Naruu/gotgan/security/microservices_security_in_action/ms_security_in_action.md

 ![opa](./opa.jpg)

 ## Chapter 6.
-Securing east/west traffic with certificates <a name="Chapter 6"></a>
+Securing east/west traffic with certificates <a id="chapter-6"></a>

 ### 6.1 Why use mTLS?

 - TLS
-  - with tls, no one in the middle can see what it is
+  - with tls, no one in the middle-can see what it is
-  - client application can identify the server that it communicates with
+  - client application can identify-the server that it communicates with
-  - the server should have valid certificate that is trusted by all the client applications
+  - the server should have valid certificate-that is trusted by all the client applications
 - CA(certificate authority)
   - A third party that signs the certificate given to the service
   - Few trusted CA exist, their public keys are embedded in all browsers
-  - browser can verify that the service's certificate is valid by verifying the signature against the CA's public key.
+  - browser can verify that the service's certificate is valid by-verifying the signature against the CA's public key.
 - mTLS
-  - both server and client msut have valid certificate and trust corresponding certificates.
+  - both server and client msut have valid certificate-and trust corresponding certificates.
   - secure communications between microservices

 ### 6.5 Challenges in key management